 You don’t have to spend a lot of money to give teachers something special.
 Kids crafts are a great place to start!
 Who doesn’t love a sweet memento like a video or slide show presentation?

-Kids can write a nice thank you note and mail it to their teacher (if they are willing to give you their address), or you can scan and email it instead.
-Work together with other parents and arrange a car parade by the teacher’s house!
+Kids can write a nice thank you note or notes of appreciation and mail it to their teacher (if they are willing to give you their address), or you can scan and email it instead.
 You could even have your child record a video message for their teacher and email it to them.

 We’ve put together a sample daily schedule for online Teacher Appreciation Week that includes five different prompts for students to share something special about their teacher.

-- Share your favorite photos with Teachers and Staff on your school’s social media (and your own!).
+- Share your favorite photos with Teachers and Staff on your school’s social media or create a collage and take it to your teacher.

 - Today’s Special Message: Use this My Favorite Thing About My Teacher template to share what you love about your teacher.
 Click here for a digital version you can edit in Google Slides.

-- Record a video message or write a letter to your teacher!
-You can email it directly to them, upload to your digital classroom, or share a photo on your school’s social media.
+- Record a video message or write a letter to your teacher to show them how they helped you with student success!
+You can email it directly to them, upload to your digital classroom, or share a photo on your school’s social media or deliver it personally to the teacher’s desk.

 - Today’s Special Message: Use this You Taught Me template to share something special that you learned from your teacher.
 Click here for a digital version you can edit in Google Slides.